-By comparison, the CPA Australia library is a spring chicken – a ‘mere’ 132 years young.
+By comparison, the CPA Australia library is a spring chicken – a ‘mere’ 133 years young.
 But in the annals of Australian history, our library can count itself proudly among the silver-haired denizens of our oldest institutions.
-It is older than three State libraries and was founded just 35 years after the State Library of Victoria, Australia’s oldest library.
+It’s older than three State libraries and was founded just 35 years after the State Library of Victoria, Australia’s oldest library.

-The Incorporated Institute of Accountants Victoria (the former name of what we now call CPA Australia) had been established one year earlier, with the aim of bringing greater rigour and substance into the profession.
+The Incorporated Institute of Accountants Victoria (the former name of what we now call CPA Australia) had been established in 1886, with the aim of bringing greater rigour and substance into the profession.
 The logical next step, it seemed, was the establishment of “a technical library”, and what better opportunity than the proposed trip to England of founding members Joseph Flack and the Hon.
 Edward Langton.

-And thus we find the historic proposal, in the minutes of 15 May 1887, that their visit be “embraced for purchasing books”.
-Flack was requested “to expend a sum not exceeding £25 in the purchase of such works heading on accountancy in its various branches”, but the task proved more challenging than expected.
+There we find the historic proposal, in the minutes of 15 May 1887, that their visit be “embraced for purchasing books”.
+Flack was requested “to expend a sum not exceeding £25 in the purchase of such works heading on accountancy in its various branches”.
+This task proved more challenging than expected.

-However, before these precious resources could be made available to the Institute’s fledgling membership, a subcommittee was established to draw up a set of byelaws and regulations for “the custody and use of the books in the library”.
+Before these resources could be made available to the Institute’s fledgling membership, a subcommittee was established to draw up a set of By-Laws and regulations for “the custody and use of the books in the library”.

 Like today’s library, the service was restricted to members and students, who were entrusted to look after any books within their possession and return them by the due date, but that’s where the similarities end.